 - CON: Language barriers

 Expats with children moving for only a short while may find schooling difficult to access due to the language barriers.
 Education is mainly in Finnish and Swedish, both of which can be difficult to learn as an additional language.
 That said, support systems and preparatory classes exist, aiming to integrate all students with diverse backgrounds, skills and abilities.

 Accommodation in Finland

 + PRO: Most areas are accessible by public transport

-If the city centre proves too expensive or families are more drawn to suburban life, transport and commuting need not be a concern.
+If the city centre proves too expensive or families are more drawn to suburban life, transport and commuting needn't be a concern.
 Buses, trains and the metro in Helsinki are easily accessed by surrounding areas.

 - CON: Waiting lists for municipal-owned housing are long

 Expats who struggle to afford the cost of living in Finland and are on the lookout for cheaper accommodation can apply for municipal-owned housing.
-It's a great opportunity as this type of accommodation is cheaper than renting privately.
+It's a great opportunity, as this type of accommodation is cheaper than renting privately.
 Unfortunately, waiting lists are long as applicants are prioritised based on various need factors.
-Expats may need to opt for the more expensive route of renting privately.
+Expats may need to opt for the pricier route of renting privately.

 Lifestyle and culture in Finland

 + PRO: Sauna culture

 Many people visit saunas regularly as part of their lifestyle – indeed, 'sauna' is a Finnish word.
 It is an interesting atmosphere and is something that many new arrivals and tourists try out.
-Where the weather may not be to one’s liking, a sauna experience may make up for it.
+While the weather may not be to one’s liking, a sauna experience may make up for it.

 + PRO: Finland is a safe country

-When moving abroad, expats often worry about their safety, if they should cling on to their bag when using public transport, not carry valuable items with them or not walk alone at night.
-In Finland, new arrivals should not over-stress about these issues as it is a safe environment, including for families and children.
+When moving abroad, expats often worry about their safety, if they should cling to their bags when using public transport, not carry valuable items with them or not walk alone at night.
+In Finland, new arrivals should not worry too much about these issues as it is a safe environment, including for families and children.